wildfly/quickstart/helloworld-rs/README.md

     git url:  ssh://b92047bdc05e46c980cc3501c3577c1e@helloworldrs-quickstart.rhcloud.com/~/git/helloworldrs.git/
     Successfully created application: helloworldrs

 The create command creates a git repository in the current directory with the same name as the application.
 Notice that the output also reports the URL at which the application can be accessed.
 Make sure it is available by typing the published url <http://helloworldrs-quickstart.rhcloud.com/> into a browser or use command line tools such as curl or wget.
+Be sure to replace the `quickstart` in the URL with your domain name.

 ### Migrate the Quickstart Source

-Now that you have confirmed it is working you can now migrate the quickstart source.
-You no longer need the default application so change directory into the new git repository and tell git to remove the source files and pom:
+Now that you have confirmed it is working you can migrate the quickstart source.
+You do not need the generated default application, so navigate to the new git repository directory and tell git to remove the source and pom files:

         cd helloworldrs
         git rm -r src pom.xml